OsamaNasserDev/Liver-Disease-Model-ML/README.md

-# Liver-Disease-Model-ML
+# Liver Disease with GUI py pyqt5
-This model for predicting liver disease by machine learning
+This app for predicting liver disease by machine learning